Overview

 Symptoms

-About 5 – 10 days (but sometimes up to 3 weeks) after catching whooping cough, the early symptoms start, including a runny nose, sneezing, slight fever and a mild irritating cough which lasts 1 to 2 weeks.
+About 5-10 days (but sometimes up to 3 weeks) after catching whooping cough, the early symptoms start, including a runny nose, sneezing, slight fever and a mild irritating cough which lasts 1 to 2 weeks.
 This is the most infectious period.
-Babies in this phase can get apnoea (stop of breathing) attacks.
+Babies in this phase can get apnoea (stopping breathing) attacks.

 The later stage symptoms include spasms of coughing followed by a big breath in or high-pitched ‘whoop’ sound in children.
 Infants and adults generally do not have the characteristic 'whoop'.
 Infants and young children often appear very unwell, and may turn blue and vomit with coughing bouts.